-Content marketing research or creating content driven by data is a unique strategy for brands to write fresh content with customer or non-customer feedback.
+One of the best writer’s block strategies, content marketing research, or creating content driven by data, is a unique strategy for brands to write fresh content with customer or non-customer feedback.

-Drive Research, a content marketing research company, recently completed a content survey with Irwin Naturals and LaraPR.
-This case study will walk you through the process for conducting original research and it’s deliverables.
+Drive Research, our content marketing research company, recently completed a content survey with Irwin Naturals and LaraPR.
+This case study will walk you through the process of conducting original research and its deliverables.

 Irwin Naturals and LaraPR partnered with Drive Research on a content marketing research project.
 Irwin Naturals delivers formulated “best-in-class” supplements to address a wide spectrum of health needs in a highly competitive space.